l4rm4nd/PhishDock/README.md

 This will spawn up the following containers:

-- Nginx Proxy Manager # Reverse Proxy with GUI
+- Nginx Proxy Manager
+  -  Used as SSL reverse proxy.
+Supports a management UI, Let's Encrypt, automated SSL certificate renewals and various APIs of popular DNS providers.
-- Gophish # Phishing Framework with GUI
+- Gophish
+  - Used as phishing framework.
+Supports a management UI to create phishing campaignes, landing pages, site cloning etc.
-- Nginx # Webserver for additional landing pages
+- Nginx
+  - Optional web server to provide awareness sites, redirect sites or custom web pages.
+- PHP
-- PHP # Optional PHP support for the nginx webserver
+  - PHP support for the optional nginx web server

 **Note**: Nginx Proxy Manager is pre-configured and already defines three proxy hosts:
 - `gophish.phishdock.com` is a proxy host for the Gophish admin backend UI.
 It uses an access list and is only accessible from local LAN IP ranges.